ibm-wsc/ConfidentialComputingOnLinuxONE/docs/lab/configureRsyslog.md

 	EOF
 	```

-	We might have had you put the cart before the horse a little bit because, there is some work to do to ensure that what you've added to this configuration file actually works!
+	We might have had you put the cart before the horse a little bit because there is some work to do to ensure that what you've added to this configuration file actually works!
 But we did this so that we can point out the sections that are requiring this extra work.

 	!!!
 Tip "Take a look close to the bottom of the file"